 On receipt of a DSC acknowledgement with the indication that the called ship station can use the proposed working frequency, the coast station transfers to the working frequency or channel and prepares to receive the traffic.

-4.5 Acknowledgement of a received DSC call
+4.5 Acknowledgement of a received digital selective calling call

 Acknowledgements shall normally be transmitted on the frequency paired with the frequency of the received call.
 If the same call is received on several calling channels, the most appropriate channel shall be chosen for transmission of the acknowledgement.